Naturally creative with a flair for problem-solving, Felicia Fel has taken a cautious but determined approach to her career.

 Just remember, you don’t have to know everything.
 You can learn as you go.
 Be adaptable and be a problem solver.
 Learn how to learn.
 That’s the most important thing.

 If you’d like to learn more about a change into software engineering and finding your ultimate job, you can book a free career consultation with one of our course advisors.
-They specialise in roadmapping your path so you can reach your goals faster.
+They specialize in roadmapping your path so you can reach your goals faster.

 You can connect with Felicia Fel and follow her professional journey on LinkedIn.